 Polish countryside from a Wartburg’s seat

-Dealing in the duality of human nature and managing not to present a purely black-and-white vision of Polish society, rural Poland is shown in all the nuances of grey: the same person who might have hidden and protected Jewish children during Nazi pogroms could have killed those same children later on if it proved necessary to protect his own family.
+Dealing with the duality of human nature without portraying a purely black-and-white vision of Polish society, rural Poland is shown in all its nuances of grey: the same person who might have hidden and protected Jewish children during Nazi pogroms could have killed those same children later on if it proved necessary to protect his own family.

 This paradox motif adds a striking dramatic depth to Pawlikowski’s Ida.
-The unique and multi-faceted relationship between Wanda and Ida brings to the fore historical and societal questions that poisoned Polish society and highlights the torturing emotions and mindset of 1960s Poland.
+The unique and multi-faceted relationship between the two main characters brings to the fore historical and societal questions absolutely key to understanding Polish society and highlights the tortured emotions and mindset of 1960s Poland.

 Main photo credit: Imdb.com